 There are several possible sources of excess nitrogen and nutrient pollution, an example of which is from the use of ammonia-based fertilizers, which is converted into nitrate in soil as part of the nitrogen cycle.
 The soil runoff can then leach into nearby waterways, consequently elevating the water nitrate concentration.

 Measuring the δ18O and δ15N of nitrates in water is a tool the researchers can use to help identify where the nitrates are originating from as these isotopic ratios will vary depending on the source, such as septic waste or animal manure.
 It can be used for managing and mitigating nitrate pollution.

 ISO 17025-accredited Beta Analytic offers δ18O and δ15N measurements, using an isotope ratio mass spectrometer (IRMS), with results reported within 14 business days.
-A nitrate sampling kit is provided for convenient collection and preparation of water samples.
 For more information, please get in touch.